Affect-Learning-Decisions-Lab/LabGuide/README.md

 ## Lab meetings

-we meet every Tuesday at 14 pm on Campus Biotech.
+We meet every Tuesday at 14 pm on Campus Biotech.